barrettotte/fishtank-s02-qol/README.md

 ## Features

-- List of all cameras on left panel
+- List of all cameras on left side
-- Button in left panel to open `#fishtanklive` on X in new tab
+- Button on left side to open `#fishtanklive` on X in new tab
+- Collapsible panels on left side by clicking header

 ## Screenshots